daniellima338/the_italian_corner/README.md

 ### shopping bag/checkout
 The shopping bag and checkout page holds the users products as they shop around.
 The checkout page is also where the user puts in their details.

+### Subscription page
+The subscription page is there for users to subscripe to the monthly wine service.
+It is still under development, so description of the monthly wine is missing.
+But the functionality is working.

 ### **Wireframes**